the-mind/onlinesecurity.github.io/README.md

 1. __Mentee/Paricipant__ - Open Leaders are trained and mentored on various Online Security and Digital Safety Concepts
 2. __Future Mentor/Expert/Facilitator__ - We hope that once the finish our training and mentoring program, they will go ahead abd become mentors, experts and facilitators of future cohorts of our Accessible Online Security.
 3. __Cohort Host__ - Other Open Leaders will become Cohort Hosts and assist in running the Accessible Online Security Program.
 4. __Eventually lead their own Open Leaders Programs__ - After training and mentoring, we expect that most if not all our mentees will be in a position to lead their Open Leaders Programs that promote Internet Health.

+## Organizing ##
+We training and mentoring Program on Accessible Online Security is 14 weeks.
+We will have 14 online weekly training sessions.
+Participants also get an opportunity to network with facilitators/coaches/mentors from the Industry, and get guidance on their respective projects

+## How you can contribute##
+This course in Open Source and you can contribute to it by adding concepts/topics that you feel have been left out.
+Just submit a Pull Request and we'll review it.